Support Us Button Widget

 Lincoln Street — Named for Revolutionary War General Benjamin Lincoln of Massachusetts, who accepted the sword of surrender from the British at the Battle of Yorktown in Virginia.

-Main StreetOriginally named Richardson Street, it was given the name “Main Street” in the 1890s as it became the main commercial street in Columbia.
+Main StreetOriginally named Richardson Street, it was renamed “Main Street” in the 1890s as it became the primary commercial street in Columbia.
 Also, in 1908, it was the first street to get paved in Cola.

-Park Street — Originally named Gates Street after Horatio Gates, a Revolutionary War commander, it was renamed in 1941 to Park Street because it led to Sidney Park, now known as Finlay Park.
+Park Street — Originally named Gates Street after Revolutionary War commander Horatio Gates, it was renamed in 1941 to Park Street because it led to Sidney Park, now known as Finlay Park.
 It was also known as a red-light district in the 1930s.

 Columbia, SC Main Street ca. 1910